chrisemunt/mg_web/README.md

 * Record (in the event log) extra error information when connections made through the YottaDB API fail.
 * For UNIX systems, record at initialisation-time the user and group under which the hosting web server worker process is running.
 	* For example: configuration: /opt/nginx1261/conf/mgweb.conf (user=nobody; group=nogroup).

+### v2.7.36 (21 June 2024)

+* Correct a fault that resulted in the build for the Apache module failing under UNIX.
+	* This regression was introduced in v2.7.35.